sydtacticsugar/SRT-Timestamp-Modifier/README.md

 Subtitle Time Adjuster is a simple Python script that helps you adjust the timing of subtitles in `.srt` files.
 If you've ever found that your subtitles are out of sync with the movie or video, this tool allows you to move the entire subtitle timing forward or backward by a specified number of seconds.

+This is a fork of tepelekas' SRT-Timestamp-Modifier script.
+This fork adds the ability to run the program in a single line, with no further interaction/input needed.

+It also adds the ability to use backwards/forwards as direction words (in addition to the existing backward/forward options).
+This was merely to account for potential [dialectic/idiolectic differences](https://english.stackexchange.com/questions/109924/is-it-backward-forward-or-backwards-forwards).

 ## Features

 - Adjust subtitle timing forward or backward.